 With so many options now at your disposal to take the pain away or prevent it in the first place in veterinary patients, paying more attention to where you or your clients might be missing it is a vital exercise.
 We worked with Robin Downing, DVM, MS, DAAPM, DACVSMR, CVPP, CCRP, on a photo gallery of pets in chronic pain to give you a visual guide to brush up your recognition.

 The grimace of a hero

 This dog, Roselle, is a life-saver.
 She was the guide dog of Michael Hingson, a man who was blind and caught in one of the twin towers during the 9/11 attack.
 Roselle led Hingson and others to safety through a smoke-filled staircase.
 You can read about it in Thunder Dog.
 Dr. Downing met Roselle and Hingson many years later when Hingson was a keynote speaker at a veterinary conference, and she noticed something about Roselle—she was in pain.
 In this photo that Dr. Downing took of Roselle at the event, note that that her ears are a little bit forward and she is grimacing.
 How can you tell?
-The edge of her mouth should align with the outer edge of the eye, and Roselle’s doesn’t.
+Dr. Downing says the edge of Roselle's mouth should align with the outer edge of the eye, and hers doesn't.
 She is pursing her lips because she is preoccupied with pain from osteoarthritis.
 Dr. Downing talked with Hingson and his wife about Roselle’s signs of pain and told them to have their veterinarian call her so she could help Roselle be comfortable as she was about to enter her retirement.
 Roselle’s veterinarian did work with Dr. Downing, and Roselle retired in contentment.
 In fact, Dr. Downing saw Roselle at another conference a few years later and she looked completely different—relaxed and happy, as a hero should be.

 The pain of malignancy